cgtuebingen/spatial_xr/README.md

 ## About

-This Projekt is developed as a Team Projekt of the Eberhards Karls University Tuebingen under the supervision of Jan-Niklas Dihlman at the Computer Graphics Chair.
-We would like to thank JAn_Niklas for providing guidance, help and a Meta Quest 3 for development aswell as all our Participants.
+This project was developed as a team project at Eberhard Karls University Tübingen under the supervision of Jan-Niklas Dihlmann at the Computer Graphics Chair.
+We would like to thank Jan-Niklas for providing guidance, help, and a Meta Quest 3 for development, as well as all our participants.
+Working on this project was a journey filled with both challenges and joys.
+We are grateful for the opportunity to collaborate, explore the immersive possibilities of virtual reality, and bring our vision to life.
-It was a challange aswell as a joy and we are thankfull to work in this Team and face the reality of Virtual Reality.